orangejuice/blog/data/activity/movie-遮蔽的天空-1990/record.en.md

     John Malkovich
 ---

-In the end of the film, the original novel author Paul Bowles appears, slowly speaking these words: 'Because we do not know when we will die, we take life as an inexhaustible and endless source.
-However, things that happen in a lifetime may just happen so few times.
-How many more times can the childhood memories that have affected our lives emerge in our minds?
-Maybe four or five more times.
-How many more times can we witness the full moon rising?
-Maybe at most twenty times.
-But people always firmly believe that these opportunities will be endless.' / Those who realize the emptiness of life desire to live truly more than anyone else. - Paul Bowles, 'The Sheltering Sky'
+Via Twitter from Wesley: At the end of the movie, the original author, Paul Bowles, appears and slowly utters this passage:
+Because we do not know when death will come, we still regard life as an inexhaustible and endless source.
+Yet, the events that truly shape our lives might only happen a few times.
+How many more times will the childhood memories that once guided our lives come to mind?
+Perhaps four or five more times.
+How many more times will we witness the full moon rise?
+Maybe up to twenty times.
+But people always believe these opportunities will be endless. / via Twitter from Doudou: Those who realize the emptiness of life desire to live truly more than anyone else.
+—Paul Bowles, 'The Sheltering Sky'